lukstafi/ppx_minidebug/README.md

 ## Usage

-To trace a function, you have to type-annotate the function result.
-To trace an argument of a traced function, or a `let`-binding, you need to type-annotate it.
-You can control how much gets logged by adding or removing type annotations.

-Tracing only happens in explicitly marked scopes, using the extension points: `%debug_pp`, `%debug_this_pp`, `%debug_show`, `%debug_this_show` (based on printing functionality provided by `deriving.show`), `%debug_sexp`, `%debug_this_sexp` (using functionality provided by `sexplib0` and `ppx_sexp_conv`).
-See examples in [the test directory](test/).
+Tracing only happens in explicitly marked lexical scopes.
+The extension points vary along three axes:

+- `%debug_` vs. `%track_`
+  - The prefix `%debug_` means logging fewer things: only let-bound values and functions are logged, and functions only when their return type is annotated.
+  - `%track_` also logs: which `if` and `match` branch is taken, and all functions, including anonymous ones.
+- Optional infix `_this_` puts only the body of a `let` definition in scope for logging.
-The `%debug_this` variants are intended only for `let`-bindings: `let%debug_this v: t = compute value in body` will trace `v` and the type-annotated bindings and functions inside `compute value`, but it will not trace `body`.
+  - `let%debug_this v: t = compute value in outer scope` will trace `v` and the type-annotated bindings and functions inside `compute value`, but it will not trace `outer scope`.
+- Representation and printing mechanism: `_pp`, `_show`, recommended: `_sexp`
+  - `_pp` is currently most restrictive as it requires the type of a value to be an identifier.
+The identifier is converted to a `pp_` printing function, e.g. `pp_int`.
+  - `_show` converts values to strings via the `%show` extension provided by `deriving.show`: e.g. `[%show: int list]`.
+  - `_sexp` converts values to sexp expressions first using `%sexp_of`, e.g. `[%sexp_of: int list]`.
+The runtime can decide how to print the sexp expressions.
+The `PrintBox` backend allows to convert the sexps to box structures first, with the `boxify_sexp_from_size` setting.
+This means large values can be unfolded gradually for inspection.

+See examples in [the test directory](test/), and especially [the inline tests](test/test_expect_test.ml).

+Only type-annotated let-bindings, function arguments, function results can be logged.
+However, the bindings and function arguments can be nested patterns!
+Variant patterns are not yet supported

 To properly trace in concurrent settings, ensure that different threads use different log channels.
-For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.Flushing(struct let debug_ch = thread_specific_ch let time_tagged = true end) in ...` In particular, when performing `dune runtest` in the `ppx_minidebug` directory, the `test_debug_n` and the `test_debug_n_expected` pairs of programs will interfere with each other, unless you adjust the log file names in them.
+For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.debug_file thread_name in ...`

 The `PrintBox` logs are the prettiest, I could not get the `Pp_format`-functor-based output look the way I wanted.
-The `Flushing` logs enable [Log Inspector (sub-millisecond)](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond) flame graphs.
+The `Flushing` logs enable [VS Code Log Inspector](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond) flame graphs.
 One should be able to get other logging styles to work with `Log Inspector` by configuring its regexp patterns.

 `ppx_minidebug` can be installed using `opam`. `ppx_minidebug.runtime` depends on `printbox`, `ptime`, `sexplib0`.